 If it’s definitely not the back pin, then you can try more tension.
 Some locks do take a fair amount.
 Anyway, when you’ve identified the first binding pin, move onto step 3.

-You’d think that older would mean more worn, thus looser tolerances and nicer feedback — which is true, but when a lock is in use for a long period a time there’s a fair amount of dirt which builds up in there and it really kills those nice clicks you’re looking for.
+You’d think that older would mean more worn, thus looser tolerances and nicer feedback, which is true, but when a lock is in use for a long period a time, there’s a fair amount of dirt which builds up in there.
+This really kills those nice clicks you’re looking for.
 Most of the time it doesn’t cause any problems as long as you keep a mental note of the binding order.

 The easiest way to learn is actually just to buy a set, and try it out!
 If you’re a complete noob at lock picking, our beginner lock pick set is a fantastic starting point—it has all the tools beginner lock pickers need.

 Why not also buy our How to Pick Locks booklet—44 full pages of colorful, glossy, simple advice on lock picking and instructions with lots and lots of pictures!

 It's a lot easier than you think if you just have a go!

 If you would like to look through everything we recommend for all different levels, then click here instead for our Top 10 list of Lock Picks.
 We guarantee there's something for everyone.